samberthol/adk-demo/README.md

 ## Configuration Notes

-* **Secrets Management:** As mentioned, using Google Secret Manager for API keys and tokens is highly recommended over `.env` substitutions for better security.
+* **Secrets Management:** Using Google Secret Manager for API keys and tokens is highly recommended over `.env` substitutions for better security.
 * **Project Hash:** The `_PROJECT_HASH` substitution in `cloudbuild.yaml` (and corresponding `PROJECT_HASH` in `.env`) is required to construct the correct Cloud Run service URLs.
 You can find this hash as part of the URL of any existing Cloud Run service in your project.
 * **Session Persistence:** The Streamlit and FastAPI UIs use `InMemorySessionService` by default.
-Chat/interaction history will be lost if the Cloud Run instances restart.
+Interaction history will be lost if the Cloud Run instances restart.
 For persistent sessions, explore other ADK session services.

 ## Contributing